 UART Data Transfer Modes

-USART/UART channels of STM32F4 supports two modes of data transfer:
+The USART/UART channels of the STM32F4 support two transfer modes:

 HAL UART Structures